Giverny Normandy, France Travel Guide

 The gallery offers an immersion into the artistic legacy of the region.

-The real natural attractions in Giverny are the botanical gardens themselves, designed and cultivated by an artist's hand.
+The real natural attractions in Giverny are the plant gardens themselves, designed and cultivated by an artist's hand.

-This legendary area features the water lily pond, crossed by from Japan bridge.
+This legendary area features the water lily pond, crossed by the Japanese bridge.
 Weeping willows, bamboo, and irises frame the pond, creating the scene that inspired Monet's "Water Lilies" series.
-It is a location of peace plus thought.
+It is a location of peace and contemplation.

 Monet arranged flowers by height and color, creating a lively, informal, yet meticulously planned display.
 Paths crisscross through beds of poppies, irises, peonies, and numerous other seasonal blooms.
 The changing flowers ensure that the garden looks different with each passing month.